Canada-Hungary relations

 Bilateral relations

 Canada’s bilateral relations with Hungary, a NATO ally and member of the European Union, have a strong historical foundation.
 Canada resettled nearly 38,000 Hungarian refugees who fled the Soviet invasion of their country following the 1956 Hungarian Revolution.
 In 2010, Canada designated the arrival of these refugees as a National Historic Event, largely for the way in which it helped to shape Canadian immigration policy.
-There are about 350,000 Canadians of at least partial Hungarian descent.
+There is a significant Hungarian diaspora in Canada, with over 320,000 Canadians of ethnic or cultural Hungarian descent.

 Trade relations

-Canada and Hungary enjoy mutually beneficial commercial relations, including through trade, investment, and cooperation on innovation, science and technology.
-The Canada-European Union Comprehensive Economic and Trade Agreement provides further opportunities to build a stronger bilateral economic relationship.
-In 2020, two-way trade between Canada and Hungary reached $910.7 million.
-Canadian exports to Hungary were $63.3 million and imports from Hungary were $847.4 million.
+The Canada-European Union Comprehensive Economic and Trade Agreement (CETA) provides further opportunities to grow the bilateral economic relationship between Canada and Hungary.
+In 2024, two-way merchandise trade between Canada and Hungary reached $1.3 billion.
+Canadian merchandise exports to Hungary were $112.8 million and merchandise imports from Hungary were $1.2 billion.
+Two-way merchandise trade has grown by 86% since pre-CETA levels in 2016.

 Related links